emad-elsaid/xlog/docs/Readonly.md

 Generate static website process will turn on readonly mode automatically.

-Any extensions that writes or modify the filesystem is responsible for checking if `READONLY` global variable is true and make sure that part is not executed.
+Any extensions that writes or modify the filesystem is responsible for checking if `Config.Readonly` global variable is true and make sure that part is not executed.